Photography by RJ Muna.

 *Eat nourishing non-toxic foods; Quality is key.
 Focus on delicious foods high in nutrients, and low in toxins.
 Include; meat, fish, fowl, eggs, (wild caught /grass fed/local organic whenever possible), vegetables and fruits (organic, local; prepare appropriately to reduce anti-nutrients, be wary of nightshades) and healthy sources of fat (avocado, olive, coconut, ghee, grass fed animal fat).
 See the Primal Blueprint Pyramid.

 Start with high quality nutrient dense protein (0.7-1.0 grams per pound body mass is a general target), accompanied by dark green and colorful vegetables, and garnish with spices and healthy fats to satiety.
 Choose small wild fish from clean, fresh, cold waters to optimize healthy omega-3’s and minimize mercury and toxins.
 A helpful acronym for healthy fish is SMASH (sardines, mackerel, anchovies, salmon (wild), herring).
 Choose grass fed meats, and eggs from pasture raised chickens.
-Women especially are encouraged to aim to refuel with high quality protein within 90 minutes of working out.
+Women especially are encouraged to refuel with high quality protein within 90 minutes of working out.

 Superfoods such as organs from grass fed animals (liver is an all star!), bone broth, herbs, spices, and kelp from toxin free waters, are nutrient powerhouses.
 Fermented foods such as sauerkraut, kimchee, kombucha and dark chocolate are probiotic foods which help foster a healthy gut microbiome.
 Prebiotic foods (green bananas/plaintains, artichokes, asparagus, resistant potato starch, cooked and cooled rice/potatoes) feed healthy bacteria in the colon, and result in the creation of short chain fatty acids such as butyrate which decrease inflammation and heal the gut lining.